Complex systems — made simpler.

 Discovery focused less on uncovering new user types and more on understanding context, pressure, and expectations around road service requests.

-The service operation itself was already established and successful.
-The challenge was not *whether* road service worked, but how a digital product could support it without adding friction—or worse, uncertainty—while still enabling a complete business relationship.
+The service operation was already established and successful.
+The challenge was designing a digital product that could support it without adding friction or uncertainty, while enabling a complete business relationship.

 Requests are often submitted: